 There are also differences in properties for these wavelengths.
 LF waves easily penetrate through dense materials like concrete, rock, soil, etc. They follow the curve of the Earth, which makes LF ideal for long distance ground wave communication over more than 1000 km.
 Submarines even use VLF (Very Low Frequency) radio waves, because they can even travel right through the Earth’s core!

-The higher the frequency becomes, the less they bend along the Earth’s curve, and the less they can penetrate dense materials.
-10 m band waves follow the Earth’s curve only little.
+The higher the frequency of the radiowave, the less it travales along the Earth’s curve, and the less they can penetrate dense materials.
+10 m band radiowaves follow the Earth’s curve only little.

 2. Earth’s atmosphere